dotnet/csharplang/meetings/working-groups/collection-literals/Core-interface-target-type-proposal.md

 1. It *already* comes with two allocations for itself.
 2. Getting an iterator for it (through the `IEnumerable<T>.GetEnumerator` path) will produce another allocation.
 3. It has excess overhead internally to support both being able to grow, and has overhead internally to ensure it is not mutated while it is being iterated.
+4. It allocates for the incredibly common case of an empty collection.

-`List<T>` is a great type when you need flexibility and permissiveness.
-It is not a good choice when you know precisely what you are producing, and you have no need to access the flexible, mutation-oriented, capabilities it provides.
+While `List<T>` is a great type when you need flexibility and permissiveness, it is not a good choice when you know precisely what you are producing, and you have no need to access the flexible, mutation-oriented, capabilities it provides.

 #### Option 2 - Safety

 For "safety" `List<T>` is also an unacceptable choice for many (and our own analyzers will push you away from it).
 Users who expose data currently (and safely) through the readonly interfaces `IEnumerable<T>/IReadOnlyCollection<T>/IReadOnlyList<T>` today will find that they cannot effectively move to collection expressions.
 They will have to maintain the code the highly verbose and clunky code they have today, to use types like `ImmutableArray`, or things like `new List<int> { a, b, c }>.AsReadOnly()`.
-This will make collection-expressions feel half baked for these users, again undercutting the story that they make "right, smart, best choices" for the user, and forcing them to lose the brevity and consistency of being able to use collection-expressions with confidence everywhere.
+This will make collection-expressions feel half baked for these users, again undercutting the story that this new feature makes the  "right, smart, best choices" for the user.
+It will also force them to lose the brevity and consistency of being able to use collection-expressions with confidence everywhere.

 Note: we could potentially choose *different* types depending in the end interface we were assigning to.
 For example, `List<T>` for the mutable ones, and `ImmutableArray<T>` for the non-mutable ones.
 However, this would certainly now start getting less simple, with the need for a 'decoder ring' rising.
 It also likely would not play nicely with when we get to dictionaries.
-While `Dictionary<K,V>` would be a natural analog to `List<T>`, with great familiarity to the ecosystem, `ImmutableDictionary<K,V>` would be a disaster in a great number of cases as the immutable dictionary analog.
+While `Dictionary<K,V>` would be a natural analog to `List<T>`, with great familiarity to the ecosystem, `ImmutableDictionary<K,V>` would be a disaster in a great number of cases as the read-only dictionary analog.

 ### Option 3: Do *not* specify concrete types to use for the possible interface targets.

-Deep discussion around the problems with Option 2 led the WG and parnters to come up with a variant of '2', leveraging the parts it does well at, while curtailing its drawbacks.
+Deep discussion around the problems with Option 2 led the WG and partners to come up with a variant of '2', leveraging the parts it does well at, while curtailing its drawbacks.

 First, it's important to look at the surface area of the read-only interfaces `IEnumerable<T>/IReadOnlyCollection<T>/IReadOnlyList<T>` and see that it is *entirely*: